neptune-ai/docs/docs/learn-about-neptune/nql.rst

 Clause
 ^^^^^^
-A clause can take one of the follwing forms:
+A clause can take one of the following forms:

-1. A relation consisting of three elements"
+1. A relation consisting of three elements:

 .. code-block:: mysql

     field-name OPERATOR value

-2. A search term consisting of a single string value (few words in quotes are considered single string):
+2. A search term consisting of a single string value (a few words in quotes are considered a single string):

 .. code-block:: mysql